ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 are dependent on the network-map version 89 (denoted as N89).
 The cost-map version 103 (C103) is dependent on the network-map version 90 (N90), and so on.

-In pull-mode, a client can decide the order in which to receive the updates.

-In push-mode, the server must decide.
-Pushing order may affect how fast the client can build a consistent view and how long the client needs to buffer the update.
+Thus, the client must decide the order in which to receive and apply the updates.
+The order may affect how fast the client can build a consistent view and how long the client needs to buffer the update.

--  Example 1: The server pushes N89, N90, N91, C101, C102 in that
+-  Example 1: The client requests N89, N90, N91, C101, C102 in that
    order.
-The client either gets no consistent view of the resources or it has to buffer N90 and N91.
+The client either gets no consistent view of the resources or has to buffer N90 and N91.

--  Example 2: The server pushes C101, C102, C103, N89.
+-  Example 2: The client requests C101, C102, C103, N89.
 The client
-   either gets no consistent view or it has to buffer C103.
+   either gets no consistent view or has to buffer C103.

-Therefore, the server is RECOMMENDED to push updates in the ascending order of the smallest dependent tag, e.g., {C101, C102, N89} before {C103, N90}
+Therefore, the client is RECOMMENDED to request and process updates in the ascending order of the smallest dependent tag, e.g., {C101, C102, N89} before {C103, N90}

 ## Considerations for Client Processing Updates {#client-processing}